-All BC SPCA locations will be closed on Sept.
-30 as we observe National Truth & Reconciliation Day, a day to recognize and commemorate the history and legacy of residential schools in Canada.
+All BC SPCA locations will be closed on September 30, as we observe National Truth & Reconciliation Day, a day to commemorate the history and legacy of residential schools in Canada.

 With the assistance of its Equity, Diversity and Reconciliation advisory group, the BC SPCA has compiled a list of resources for learning and reflection (PDF).
 “We encourage everyone to join with us in using these resources on Sept.
 30 and beyond,” says Daniell.
 In addition, the society will be ‘going quiet’ on all of its social media channels on Sept.
 30 to respect and create space for listening to Indigenous voices across Canada.